The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

 \subsection{Best constraints and performance of the chemodynamical model}

-The full list of best-fit parameters for the chemodynamical model and for the three dSphs is provided in Table \ref{tab:parameters2}.
-Again we note large uncertainties in the inclination angle, $i$.
-Moreover, for the fractions $h_1$ and $h_2$ of metal-poor stars in red and blue templates (see Equation \ref{eq:template maps}), they are close to 0 and 1, respectively.
+The full list of best-fit parameters for the chemodynamical model is shown in Table \ref{tab:parameters2}.
+For the fractions $h_1$ and $h_2$ of metal-poor stars in red and blue templates (see Equation \ref{eq:template maps}), they are close to 0 and 1, respectively.
 This shows that our template maps, though created through simpler hard cuts in stellar metallicities, lead to similar divisions in the stellar populations as the soft divisions according to posterior distributions of the best constrained model, which takes into account the joint spatial, kinematical and metallicity probabilities.

-We also present the best constrained model parameters for the chemodynamical model by green symbols in Figure \ref{fig:para compare}.
-The best-fit model parameters for the single-population and chemodynamical models are consistent with each other within the errors.
+We also present the best constrained parameters for the chemodynamical model by green symbols in Figure \ref{fig:para compare}.
+The best-fit parameters for the single-population and chemodynamical models are consistent with each other.
 For the tracer parameters ($\lambda$ and $\kappa$), constraints of two populations in the chemodynamical model feature larger errorbars than those of the single-population model.
 This is because the sample size of each population is smaller than that of the total sample.

 We show the best constrained dark matter density profiles through both single-population (black) and chemodynamical (orange) models in Figure \ref{fig:density profile}.
 Given the consistency in the best constrained model parameters in Figure \ref{fig:para compare}, the best-fit dark matter density profiles by the two models are also fully consistent with each other.
-Dark matter density profiles are best constrained around the half-number radii of tracer populations (dashed vertical lines), in that the associated statistical errors indicated by the shaded regions are smallest.
+Dark matter density profiles are best constrained around the half-number radii of tracer populations (dashed vertical lines), where the associated statistical errors indicated by the shaded regions around density profiles are the smallest.
 This agrees with the consensus that dynamical modeling generally imposes strongest constraints on the total mass enclosed in the half-number radius of tracers \citep[e.g.][]{Wolf2010,Walker2011,Wang2015,Han2016a,Han2016b,Genina2020,Wang2022,Li2022,Shi2024}.